apocalyptech/blcm-web/_pages/runningmods.md

 If you want to return to this screen at any time, you can get to it with the `Tools -> Setup game files for mods` menu option.

+**NOTE:** Cracked versions of Borderlands are very often not able to run mods properly, since BL2+TPS modding relies on using Gearbox's "hotifx" mechanisms to do their work.
+Also, the Russian-localized version of BL2 can't currently be patched.

 # Managing Mods

 Because of how BL2/TPS modding works, all of your mods that you use have to